GetUSB.info Logo

 The clean function in DiskPart is a command used to remove all partitions or volumes from a disk, essentially wiping out all existing data on the disk.
 When you use clean in DiskPart on a particular disk, it performs the following actions:

-Disk Initialization: After executing clean, the disk is left uninitialized.
-This means that the disk does not have any partitions or volumes, and it appears as raw, unallocated space.
-In order to use the drive after a DiskPart clean it is required to go into Windows Disk Management tool and assign a new volume to the USB.
-Once this is done, the device will have a file system (format) and be usable.
+Disk initialization: After executing clean, the disk is left uninitialized.
+It will appear as raw, unallocated space.
+To use the drive again, you must open Windows Disk Management and create a new volume.
+Once that is done, the device will have a file system and be usable again.

-Ref: DiskPart Wikipedia
+Ref: DiskPart on Wikipedia

 Continue Reading